JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 How could it be better spent?  £101m on heating; Overview and scrutiny committee

 the giant housing association that was granted [planning permissions in 2015](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=4808&Ver=4), as Notting Hill Housing Trust, to build over 3,500 homes to complete the regeneration.
 Southwark is taking over most of the FDS, and relieving Notting Hill Genesis of the obligation it has

+regardless of the the regeneration timetable given in the [Aylesbury Area Action Plan](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf)(Footnote; Aylesbury Area Action Plan Table A5.1: Schedule of proposals site).

 __Footnotes:__
 [^1]: See para 2.4 of the Council's [2017 CPO evidence](http://35percent.org/ouraylesbury/cpo/southwarkstatementofcaseNOV2017.pdf).